Made-For-Gamers/game-jam-webgl-template/README.md

 	5) Edit / Project Settings / Player / Other Settings / Active Input Handling - Input System Package (New)
 	6) Edit / Project Settings / Player / Resolution and Presentation - Select Near WebGL template
 	7) File / Build And Run
+	8) When the WebGL application opens in your browser you will see a screen with the login button.
-	8) Select the relevant Near network testnet/mainnet from the dropdown and click the Login button
+	9) Select the relevant Near network testnet/mainnet from the dropdown and click the Login button
-	9) Sign in using your relevant Near wallet.
+	10) Sign in using your relevant Near wallet.

 <p>&nbsp;</p>